spruteanu/scrambler/README.md

 # Data Scrambler
 Data Scrambler is a project that allows data generation in various forms.
 Project exposes an API to generate numbers, dates, strings, collections, maps, arrays in an incremental, random, or custom generation logic if required.
-Also, it allows to generate data for interested Java classes like beans for example.
+Also, it allows to generate data for Java classes like beans for example.

 ## org.prismus.scrambler.Value interface